Recently, one of our readers asked us how to clear the cache in WordPress.

 Bluehost makes it easy to clear your WordPress cache from your WordPress admin area.

-Simply log in to your WordPress admin dashboard, and you’ll see a ‘Caching’ button in the top admin toolbar.
+Simply log in to your WordPress admin dashboard, and you will see a ‘Caching’ button in the top admin toolbar.
 Hover over this, then click the ‘Purge All’ option.

-Bluehost will now clear all files from your WordPress cache.
+Bluehost will now clear data from your WordPress cache.

 Clear Cache in SiteGround